GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 categories: [Software, Systems, Design]
 ---

-The notion of software design may imply a multitude of various underlying aspects.
+The notion of software design may imply a multitude of various aspects.
 For example, it may be concerned with the quality of user experience or subtle intricacies of project management.
-If you are asking yourself more mundane questions, such as: "How should I partition these classes?" or "How to implement API of the service layer?" this post is for you.
+If you are asking yourself more mundane questions, such as: "How should I assign responsibilities to these classes?" or "How to implement API of the service layer?" this post is for you.
 We begin with well-known basic concepts that you may have encountered elsewhere, but not suspected that they are all parts of a larger picture, and finish with rarely-read graduate-level literature.
 Maybe in the end, you will find your own